Dieterbe/body.build/promo/introduction-video-script.md

 So for example, here we're looking at Day B, and Day B has eight sets where you only target one muscle group, so those are obviously your isolations, whereas all the other sets are compounds that involve multiple muscles.
-Because for most people time is a limiting factor, you want to program more compounds and less isolations to save time because you can just target more muscles within one exercise.
+Because for most people time is a limiting factor, you want to program more compounds, but OTOH, if you have many exercises that hit many muscles, that can get quite fatiguing, so here you can keep an eye on your overall distribution and i think visualizations like this will turn out handy when we start comparing different workout programs and see which is more suitable to us.
-So these charts are kind of a useful reminder, like hmm, that's actually quite a lot of isolations.
-Maybe we can reduce the amount of total sets more by doing more compounds instead of isolations.

 # help button